UPPMAX/NAISS_Slurm/docs/interactive.md

     b-an01 [~]$
     ```

     WARNING!
 This is not true interactivity!
 Note that we are still on the login node!

     In order to run anything in the allocation, you need to preface with ``srun`` like this:

     ```bash
     b-an01 [~]$ srun /bin/hostname
     b-cn1403.hpc2n.umu.se
     b-an01 [~]$
     ```

     Otherwise anything will run on the login node!
 Also, interactive sessions (for instance a program that asks for input) will not work correctly as that dialogoue happens on the compute node which you do not have real access to!

-    === "PDC"

-        ```bash
-        bbrydsoe@login1:~> salloc --time=00:10:00 -A naiss2025-22-403 -p main
-        salloc: Pending job allocation 9722449
-        salloc: job 9722449 queued and waiting for resources
-        salloc: job 9722449 has been allocated resources
-        salloc: Granted job allocation 9722449
-        salloc: Waiting for resource configuration
-        salloc: Nodes nid001134 are ready for job bbrydsoe@login1:~>
-        ```

-        Again, you are on the login node, and anything you want to run in the allocation must be preface with ``srun``.

-        However, at PDC you have another option; you can ``ssh`` to the allocated compute node and then it will be true interactivity:

-        ```bash
-        bbrydsoe@login1:~> ssh nid001134
-        bbrydsoe@nid001134:~
-        ```

-!!! note "srun"

-    This works at C3SE, but is not recommended as when the login node is restarted the interactive job is also terminated.

-    === "C3SE"

-        ```bash
-        [brydso@alvis2 ~]$ srun --account=NAISS2025-22-395 --gpus-per-node=T4:1 --time=01:00:00 --pty=/bin/bash
-        [brydso@alvis2-12 ~]$
-        ```

-## GfxLauncher and OpenOnDemand

-!!! note "GfxLauncher and OpenOnDemand"
+    **OpenOnDemand**

-    This is the recommended way to do interactive jobs at HPC2N, LUNARC, and C3SE, and is possible at PDC.
+    This is the recommended way to do interactive jobs at HPC2N.

-    === "HPC2N"

     - Go to <a href="https://portal.hpc2n.umu.se/" target="_blank">https://portal.hpc2n.umu.se/</a> and login.
     - Documentation here: <a href="https://docs.hpc2n.umu.se/tutorials/connections/#open__ondemand" target="_blank">https://docs.hpc2n.umu.se/tutorials/connections/#open__ondemand</a>

 === "Pelle"